-Characteristic of a call is that resources such as circuits (e.g. time-slots in the PCM transmission systems) are reserved in the network for the duration of the call.
-E.g. in PSTN, ISDN and GSM networks a voice circuit is established end to end.
-The end to end connection has several legs that are clued together (switched) at exchanges on the call path.
+A characteristic of a call is that resources such as circuits (e.g. time-slots in the PCM transmission systems) are reserved in the network for the duration of the call.
+E.g. in PSTN, ISDN, GSM and circuit switched 3G networks a voice circuit is established end-to-end.
+The end-to-end connection has several legs that are clued together (switched) at exchanges on the call path.
 It may be that for a period during a call such as part of the establishment phase some special resources are needed.
 Examples are tone generators that can send for example dial tone or busy tone to the caller.
 Older signaling systems used to require signal receivers and signal senders.
-From a network point of view it is important that exchanges keep accurately track of the use of all these resources, so they are reserved for the call and released when they are no longer needed.
-From the need to connect e.g. tone generators to the voice circuit it follows that establishment of a circuit networks takes a lot of micro-management of network resources during a call.
+From a network point of view it is important that exchanges keep accurate track of the use of all these resources, so they are reserved for the call and released when they are no longer needed.
+From the need to connect e.g. tone generators to the voice circuit it follows that the establishment of a circuit connection takes many switching actions and that call control in circuit networks takes a lot of micro-management of network resources during a call.